g8a9/wowchemy-website/content/quotes/index.md

 - *Computers are not the thing.
 They are the thing that gets us to the thing.* - **Halt And Catch Fire**
 - *Today, smoking is gonna save lives.* - **Dwight Schrute, The Office**

+### Movies

+- *Yeah, but your scientists were so preoccupied with whether they could, they didn’t stop to think if they should.* - **Mr. Malcom, Jurassic Park**